 Andrew Magenheim was appointed to the Board by the Hamilton County Commissioners in 2012.
-Andrew is a New York Life Insurance Company agent.
-His career has also included positions as a consultant and Director of Product Development for Berkshire Corporation, and a Senior Scientist for Safeskin/Kimberly Clark.
+Andy manages the Pi•E3 Financial Collaborative and holds designations as a Certified Financial Planner, a Chartered Financial Consultant, and a Chartered Special Needs Consultant.
+His career has included positions as a consultant and Director of Product Development for Berkshire Corporation, a New York Life Insurance Company agent, and a Senior Scientist for Safeskin/Kimberly Clark.
 He was also an Assistant Professor at San Diego State University.
 He has two children with autism.

 Stephen J. Jones was appointed to the Board in 2017 by the Hamilton County Commissioners.
 He is a Senior Vice President and Commercial Banker with KeyBank.
 He holds a bachelor’s degree in Business Administration from Miami University and an MBA from the University of Cincinnati.
 Steve is a lifelong resident of Cincinnati and currently resides in Anderson Township with his wife.
 Steve and his wife have twin adult sons, one of which has Down syndrome.

 Alan H. Abes was appointed to the Board in 2018 by the Hamilton County Commissioners.
 Alan and his wife have two sons, one of whom has Down syndrome.
 Alan is a Partner with the law firm Dinsmore & Shohl, where he helps manage the commercial litigation practice and contributes to the firm’s diversity, pro bono, and recruiting efforts.
 He graduated from The Ohio State University and Northwestern University School of Law.
 His many volunteer efforts reflect his commitment to leadership, equity, and inclusion for all populations.